Finitary Simulation of Infinitary $\beta$-Reduction via Taylor Expansion, and Applications: Simulating the infinitary reduction

 Finally, we conclude by a sort of diagonal argument: $\Tay(N)$ is shown to be the union of the $T_{i,d_i}$, each of these finite sums being finitely reached from some $s_i\in\Tay(M)$.
 In that sense, we obtain a pointwise finitary simulation of the infinitary reduction.

-The key definition is somehow complementary to the reduction at minimal depth: it is the Taylor expansion at \emph{bounded} depth, defined hereunder.
+The key definition is somehow complementary to the min-depth reduction: it is the Taylor expansion at (upper-)\emph{bounded} depth, defined hereunder.
 Concretely, $\Taymax{d}(M)$ is the sum of all approximants $s \in \Tay(M)$ such that $h^{001}(s) < d$.

 \begin{defi}[bounded-depth Taylor expansion] For all $d \in \NN$, the relation $\apptaymax{d}$ of \emph{Taylor approximation at depth bounded by $d$} is inductively defined on $\lr{} \times \linf{001}$ by $\mathord{\apptaymax{0}} \defeq \emptyset$ and by the following rules: \begin{prooftabular} \mbox{ } & \mbox{ } \ptnewline \mbox{ } & \mbox{ } \end{prooftabular}